jddm11/robot_framework_project_2/robot_test/client_test_cases.rst

 Introduction
 ============

-In this opportunity, we will use graph and logic coverage in methods that we used in the 1st report and in some new methods as well.
+In this opportunity, we will use graph and logic coverage in methods used in the 1st report and in some new methods as well.

 About this project
 ------------------